openbmc/openbmc/upstream-layers/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

 .. important::

-    Unplug the ESP USB drive from the MPS3 if it is preventing GRUB from finding the bootable partition.
-Leave only the ACS image USB drive plugged in to run the ACS tests.
+    Keep the ESP USB drive unplugged until the GRUB menu is displayed during the Linux boot timeout workaround described below.
+Plug the ESP USB drive back in just before selecting the `Linux Boot` option, so it is available for the remaining ACS tests.

-    The ESP USB drive can be plugged in again after selecting the `Linux Boot` option in the GRUB menu at the end of the ACS tests.

 .. warning::